timburks/timburks/README.md

 ### Let's Make APIs Better

 I'm a software developer and resident of Northern California.
-I spent a decade building Electronic Design Automation systems and another building mobile apps.
+I spent a decade building Electronic Design Automation systems, another building mobile apps, and close to one more working API tools and methodologies at Google.
+Now what?
-Now I'm working at Google on the thing that connects all things together: APIs.

 For more about me, visit [timburks.me](https://timburks.me).